Benefits of Indoor Air Purification

 Posted on January 3, 2017 by oozle

 Keeping indoor air clean is important to your respiratory health and the overall aesthetic of your home–smelling clean and nice is an aesthetic after all.
-Indoor air is susceptible to a wide range of contaminants–from smoke and pet dander to dirt and debris from outdoors–and removing these contaminants from the air is best done with an indoor air filtration or purification system.
-Air purifiers come in a variety of sizes and forms and can range from small, stand-alone units to larger, air handler unit attachments and devices that connect to HVAC systems for large-scale commercial, industrial, or medical use.
+Indoor air is susceptible to a wide range of contaminants–from smoke and pet dander to dirt and debris from outside–and removing these contaminants from the air is best done with an indoor air filtration or purification system.
+Air purifiers come in a variety of sizes and forms and can range from small stand-alone units to larger, air-handler unit attachments and devices that connect to HVAC systems for large-scale commercial, industrial, or medical use.
 Here is a better look at indoor air filtration and a few benefits of these systems.

 How an Air Purifier Works

 Depending on the size and the exact variety of air purifier, there are a few different processes involved in purifying the air.
 The filtration process works by trapping indoor air particles as the air is forced through the filter.
 Contaminants larger than about 0.3 micrometers will be captured by the filtration system and retained before passing through.
 Another method of purification is known as ultraviolet germicidal irradiation.
 This process sterilizes the air as it flows through the system.
-A fan is used to blow the air towards a UV lamp where microorganisms and other contaminants are removed from the air.
+A fan is used to blow the air toward a UV lamp where microorganisms and other contaminants are removed from the air.

 Benefits of Air Purifiers